-STATISTICS (96)

-Associate Professor Law; Assistant Professor Seidel

-No major is offered in this field.

-215. Elementary Statistics for Social Science (3) Basic statistical principles and techniques; summarizing and presenting data; measuring central tendency and dispersion in data; basic concepts of probability and probability distributions; estimation of parameters and testing of hypotheses through statistical inference; linear regression and simple correlation.
+STATISTICS (96) Professor Law; Associate Professor Harper^b; Assistant Professors Bostaph and Seidel; Mr. Makosky No major is offered in this field.
+215. Elementary Statistics for Social Science (3 Basic statistical principles and techniques; summarizing and presenting data; measuring central tendency and dispersion in data; basic concepts of probability and probability distributions; estimation of parameters and testing of hypotheses through statistical inference; linear regression and simple correlation.
 Examples are used from all of the social sciences.
+Not open to students who have completed Mathematics 324.
 216. Statistical Methods (3) Specific statistical techniques such as index numbers, time series analysis, analysis of variance, chi-square, regression and correlation; introduction to Bayesian statistics; elementary application of the computer to statistical analysis.
 Students are asked to apply learned statistical techniques to two original projects on topics of their choice.
 Emphasis is on techniques of hypothesis testing useful for research in the social and natural sciences.
-Prerequisite, Statistics 215, or permission of the instructor.
+Prerequisite, Statistics 215 or Mathematics 324. ^b On sabbatical leave, second semester, 1977-1978.